orionrobots/orionrobots.github.io/wiki/open_source.md

 <h1  id="Open_source_content">Open source content</h1>

 * [GitHub](//github.com) - Github is one of the large centres of open source development.
-* <a class="wiki" href="https://opencores.org/">OpenCores.org</a> is a group who have open source processor and chip designs.
+* <a href="https://opencores.org/">OpenCores.org</a> is a group who have open source processor and chip designs.
-* <a class="wiki" href="https://sourceforge.net/">Sourceforge.org</a> is the largest collection of open source projects on the internet - and is the place to find and/or contribute to software like this.
+* <a href="https://sourceforge.net/">Sourceforge.org</a> is the largest collection of open source projects on the internet - and is the place to find and/or contribute to software like this.

 <h1  id="OrionRobots_and_Open_Source">OrionRobots and Open Source</h1>
 <p>